Kelsey Hall Kelsey Hall

 storing

 Once your knits are aired out, steamed, or washed, make sure to store them right!
 I love the security I feel by storing my knits in vacuum bags.
 I already know everything is clean, but now I also have the assurance there’s no oxygen for the feckers (larvae) to survive.
-Linking an example here but any variation will work.

 For the knits I am keeping at the ready in my drawer, I like to toss a few cedar blocks in the drawer with them.
 Keep in mind the cedar needs to be lightly sanded occasionally to keep their smell punchy.